Do LLMs Really Forget? Evaluating Unlearning with Knowledge Correlation and Confidence Awareness: Detailed Infomation of Experiments

 \textbf{Model Calibration.} In our experiments, we probe the target LLM to evaluate its own knowledge with associated confidence scores.
 We observe that directly asking the target LLM to generate this confidence score results in unreliable results without calibration.
 The confidence score should be reliable.
 For example, predictions made with 0.8 confidence should be correct approximately 80\% of the time.
 Specifically, we discover that LLaMA3-8B-Instruct inherently generates underconfident predictions.
 Its generated confidence scores are much lower than the corresponding binning accuracies, as shown in Fig.~\ref{fig:llama_reliability_diagram_uncalibrated}, with an ECE of 0.475.
 On the other hand, Qwen2.5-7B-Instruct inherently generates more reliable confidence scores, with an ECE of 0.083, leading to more trustworthy predictions.
 Temperature scaling has been widely used to calibrate model predictions~\cite{guo2017calibration, hsu2022makes, tian2023just, xie2024calibrating}.
 We show that applying temperature scaling reduces the ECE of LLaMA3-8B-Instruct and Qwen2.5-7B-Instruct to 0.031 and 0.067 respectively.

-\textbf{Runtime Analysis.} We report the runtime of both the unlearning and evaluation stages for full-model unlearning on Qwen2.5-7B-Instruct using the sentence-based format, including the unlearning procedure and the construction of supporting subgraphs across all methods.
+\textbf{Runtime and Cost Analysis.} We report the runtime of both the unlearning and evaluation stages for full-model unlearning on Qwen2.5-7B-Instruct using the sentence-based format, including the unlearning procedure and the construction of supporting subgraphs across all methods.
 Recall that $\Dfor$ contains 200 target triples to be unlearned; the unlearning process is conducted over 10 epochs (5 epochs for NegGrad+ and SCRUB).
 The subgraph construction phase also operates over the same set of target triples.
 On average, both stages require approximately 1 to 1.5 hours to complete, as demonstrated in Fig.~\ref{fig:running_time_qwen_sentence_full}.
 This corresponds to an average of roughly 30 seconds per triple for unlearning and 20 seconds for subgraph construction.
 Other settings yield comparable or lower runtime overhead.
 For supporting subgraph evaluation with the LLM judge, recall that we use GPT-o4-mini.
 On average, rating each supporting subgraph takes approximately 15 seconds (In practice, the rating can be further accelerated by making parallel API calls).
+The total cost for a full evaluation (200 targets) is approximately USD~1.5, making the proposed evaluation framework both computationally and economically efficient.

 \textbf{Random Seed Selection.} In all our experiments, we followed the common practice and fixed our random seed to be 42.

 \textbf{Note on Knowledge Probing.} It is important to acknowledge that the knowledge probing process may occasionally yield incomplete or imprecise factual outputs.
 In our framework, we adopt multiple-choice questions instead of open-ended formats to reduce hallucination and improve consistency, and apply temperature scaling to enhance the reliability of confidence estimates.
 Nevertheless, probing results may still deviate from ground truth in some cases.
 During inference, we treat all extracted facts from the supporting subgraph as assumed ground truth knowledge in the target LLM, and consider any inference patterns identified therein as targets for unlearning.